 Being a writer myself, I intimately understand the desire to write; I intimately understand your impulse to seek an MFA degree.
 Someday, when we stop tweaking this Program in an effort to perfect it, I may get a Spalding MFA myself!

 502-873-4399 or 800-896-8941 x 4399

-Administrative Director Karen J. Mann received an MA in higher education administration and an MA with creative writing concentration from the University of Louisville and her bachelors in English from Indiana University, Bloomington.
+Administrative Director Karen J. Mann received an MA in higher education administration and an MA with creative writing concentration from the University of Louisville and her bachelors in English literature from Indiana University, Bloomington.
 Karen’s fiction and nonfiction have appeared in several anthologies.
 She is the recipient of two grants from the Kentucky Foundation for Women.
 Karen’s business experience includes working as a service representative for Indiana Bell, controller and part-owner of a homebuilding company, and publications specialist for a large church.
-She has two books forthcoming: The Saved Mann: First Century (Page Turner Publishers, 2013) and The Woman of La Mancha (Fleur-de-Lis Press 2014), a companion book to Don Quixote.
+She has two books: The Saved Mann: First Century (Page Turner Publishers, 2014) and The Woman of La Mancha (Fleur-de-Lis Press 2014), a companion book to Don Quixote.
 Read more about her books at http://karenmannwrites.com